 - Former Surgical Residents: An individual who satisfactorily completed 2 or more progressive years of surgical residency (i.e., at least PGY-1 and PGY-2) prior to entering EM training is exempt from the preliminary year requirement.
 These individuals may apply to any SCC fellowship program; they are not required to complete the fellowship at the same institution as their prior surgical training, nor are they required to apply only to programs that offer a preliminary year.

 Approval of Preliminary Year Required

 SCC programs that wish to establish a pathway for ABEM diplomates must submit in writing a detailed description of their proposed preliminary year program to the ABS for approval.
 The request should be mailed on official letterhead to the ABS executive director.
-Approval of the preliminary year will be sent by letter to the program from the ABS executive director.
+Approval of the preliminary year will be sent by letter to the program from the ABS president and chief executive officer.

 - The SCC Program Directors Society has published curriculum recommendations for the preliminary year.
 They are available under the members-only section of the SCCPDS website or from the JACS website.